Cache-Control: no-cache, no-store, must-revalidate Pragma: no-cache Expires: 0

 Christian Chiropractors Association, Inc. 2550 Stover, B-102 Fort Collins, CO 80525 1.800.999.1970 970.482.1404

-Elise Huellstrung is a student at Life Chiropractic College - West and plans to graduate in December of 2026.
+Annette Amoah is a student at D’Youville Chiropractic College in Buffalo, New York and plans to graduate in October of 2026.